Bedrock-OSS/bedrock-wiki/docs/guide/advancedmanifest.md

 ## UUIDs

-UUID is an abbreviation for Universal Unique Identifier, there are 5 UUID versions plus one common unofficial version, A UUID is 36 character string containing numbers, letters and dashes.
+UUID is an abbreviation for Universal Unique Identifier, there are 5 UUID versions plus one common unofficial version, A UUID is a 36 character string containing numbers, letters and dashes.

 Minecraft uses Version 4: Variant 1, which is completely random.
 This is what creates your packs unique identiy in Minecraft.